momova97/ALY6000-Introduction-to-Data-Analytics/README.md

-# ALY6000_movahedi
-#this is my personal portfolio of projects
+#this is my personal portfolio of projects for the ontroduction to Analytics course